Low-protein diet: Chronic kidney disease

+The same guideline advises against protein restriction in metabolically unstable patients and in children with CKD (citing growth risk), and notes that older adults with frailty or sarcopenia may instead require higher protein and calorie intake.

+The 2020 KDOQI nutrition guideline recommends 0.55–0.60 g/kg/day for metabolically stable adults with CKD stages 3–5 not on dialysis and without diabetes, or 0.28–0.43 g/kg/day combined with keto acid or amino acid analogues.
+For patients with concurrent diabetes, 0.6–0.8 g/kg/day may be prescribed under close supervision.

 Low-protein vs calorie restriction

 Calorie restriction has been demonstrated to increase the life span and decrease the age-associated morbidity of many experimental animals.
 Increases in longevity or reductions in age-associated morbidity have also been shown for model systems where protein or specific amino acids have been reduced.
 In particular, experiments in model systems in rats, mice, and Drosophila fruit flies have shown increases in life-span with reduced protein intake comparable to that for calorie restriction.
 Restriction of the amino acid methionine, which is required to initiate protein synthesis, is sufficient to extend lifespan.
 Restriction of the branched-chain amino acids is sufficient to extend the lifespan of Drosophila fruit flies and male mice.

 Some of the most dramatic effects of calorie restriction are on metabolic health, promoting leanness, decreasing blood sugar and increasing insulin sensitivity.
 Low-protein diets mimic many of the effects of calorie restriction but may engage different metabolic mechanisms.
 Low protein diets rapidly reduce fat and restores normal insulin sensitivity to diet-induced obese mice.
 Specifically restricting consumption of the three branched-chain amino acids leucine, isoleucine and valine is sufficient to promote leanness and improve regulation of blood glucose.
-A recent randomized-controlled clinical trial showed that protein restriction (PR) improves multiple markers of metabolic health, such as reducing adiposity and improving insulin sensitivity.
+A 2022 randomized-controlled clinical trial showed that protein restriction (PR) improves multiple markers of metabolic health, such as reducing adiposity and improving insulin sensitivity.

 The diets of humans living in some of the Blue Zones, regions of enhanced numbers of centenarians and reduced age-associated morbidity, contain less than 10% of energy from protein, although reports on all the Blue Zones are not available.
 None of the diets in these regions is completely based on plants, but plants form the bulk of the food eaten.
 Although it has been speculated that some of these populations are under calorie restriction, this is contentious as their smaller size is consistent with the lower food consumption.